Mallikarjuna jyotirling

 • How To Reach

-Mallikarjuna Jyotirlinga is located on a Mountain named Shri Shaila by the banks of the Patal Ganga, Krishna River in the state of Andhra Pradesh of southern India.
+Mallikarjuna Jyotirlinga is located on a Mountain named Shri Shaila by the banks of the Patal Ganga, Krishna River in the state of Andhra Pradesh in southern India.
 This Temple is one of the famous Hindu shrines and is fully dedicated to Lord Shiva.
 The temple Mallikarjuna Jyotirlinga is revered among the 12 Jyotirlingas of Lord Shiva and Mallikarjuna Jyotirlinga is considered to be in the second position among them.
 Mallika is for Goddess Parvati, and Arjuna is for Lord Shiva.
 Lord Shiva is worshiped as Mallikarjuna and is represented by the lingam.

 History

-When Lord Murugan came back to Kailash after finishing his journey around the earth, he heard about Ganesha’s marriage from Narada muni.
+When Lord Murugan came back to Kailash after finishing his journey around the earth, he heard about Ganesha’s marriage from Narada Muni.
 This angered him.
 In spite of being restrained by his parents, he touched their feet in obeisance and left for Krounch Mountain.
-Parvati was really distressed at having to be far from her son, urged Lord Shiva to search for their son.
+Parvati was really distressed at having to be far from her son and urged Lord Shiva to search for their son.
 Together, they went to Kumara.
 Kumara went away a further 3 Yojanas, after knowing about his parents coming after him to Krouncha Mountain.
 Just before embarking on a further look for their son on each mountain, they chose to leave a light on every mountain they explored.
 From that day, that place became known as Mallikarjuna Jyotirlinga.
 It is considered that Shiva and Parvati visit this place on Amavasya (No moon day) and (full Moon day) Pournami, respectively.
 Visiting the Mallikarjuna Jyotirlinga not only blesses one with numerous wealth but also name and popularity and satisfies all the desires.

 When a princess Known as Chandravati chose to go to the Jungle to do penance and meditation She chose Kadali Vana for this function.
 One day, she saw a wonder.
 A Kapila cow was standing under a Bilwa tree and milk was flowing from all of its 4 udders, sinking into the ground.
 The cow kept doing this as a routine chore every day.
 Chandravati dug up that location and was dumbfounded at what she saw.
 There was a self-raising Swyambhu Shiva Linga.
 It was intense and shining like the sun rays, and appeared like it was burning, throwing flames in all directions.
 Chandravati wished to Shiva in the Mallikarjuna Jyotirlinga.
 She constructed a big Shiva Temple there.
 Lord Shankara was really happy with her.
 Chandravati went to Kailash wind borne.
 She received salvation and Mukti.
-On among the stone inscriptions of the temple, Chandravati’s story can be seen taken.
+Among the stone inscriptions of the temple, Chandravati’s story can be seen taken.

 Importance